 The Chancellor's Office advocated for the districts the ability to use the Physical Plant and Instructional Support funds on water conservation projects.
-As of the 2015 Budget Act, the 2015-16 Physical Plant and Instructional Support program will allow districts to allocate funds to water conservation projects.
+As of the 2015-16 Budget Act, the 2015-16 Physical Plant and Instructional Support program will allow districts to allocate funds to water conservation projects.
+This has been allowed to continue on in the 2017-18 Budget Act.